braxtons12/hyperion_mpl/docs/quick_start.rst

 CMake
 -----

-hyperion::latform is easily incorporated into a raw CMake project with :cmake:`FetchContent` or other methods like :cmake:`add_subdirectory`\.
+hyperion::mpl is easily incorporated into a raw CMake project with :cmake:`FetchContent` or other methods like :cmake:`add_subdirectory`\.
 Example for :cmake:`FetchContent`\:

 .. code-block:: cmake